-In this guide we'll show you the easiest way to create your own Bitcoin VPN on a Bitcoin VPS, paid for with Bitcoin (or Monero, Litecoin + many more).
+In this guide, we'll be showing you the fastest and easiest way to create your own VPN on a VPS, using one-click apps from BitLaunch and its partners.

 Step 1: Sign up to BitLaunch

 Regardless of whether you're creating a which VPN app you're launching, the starting step is identical: signing up for BitLaunch.
 If you already have an account, you can of course skip this step.

 For the unfamiliar, BitLaunch lets you pay with Bitcoin, Litecoin, and Ethereum.
 As a result, it's also a good idea to have your favorite coin ready to speed up the process.

 You can sign up for BitLaunch here and enter an email address to create a new account.
 For maximum privacy, you may want an email that isn't linked to your personal identity.
 Once you've signed up, check your email and confirm your account by clicking the link in it.
 You can then head to the login page and enter your credentials.

 You can now press the green '+' in the top-right corner to add to your BitLaunch balance, or chat to our support for some free credit.

 Once you're logged into your new account you'll see a welcome page.
 Click Create a server to get started.